cuberite/cuberite/CONTRIBUTING.md

 Pull Request Checks
 -------------------

-When a pull request is made, checks are made that the branch's main executable (Cuberite) AND all tools compile.
+When a pull request is made, checks are made that the branch's main executable (Cuberite) AND tools compile.
 These tools can be enabled by setting -DBUILD_TOOLS=Yes DSELF_TEST=Yes in cmake.

 Github-related conventions
 --------------------------